-Anyone who's spent time in a bathroom knows the importance of good lighting.
-Too much harsh overhead lighting and you feel like you're in a hospital; not enough and you can't see what you're doing.
-But we get it: Coming up with a lighting plan isn't particularly sexy or fun so it's often an afterthought.
+Anyone who's spent time in a bathroom knows the importance of good lighting: too much harsh overhead lighting, and you feel like you're in a hospital; not enough, and you can't see what you're doing.
+But we get it — for many of us, coming up with a lighting plan isn't particularly sexy or fun, so it's often an afterthought.

-The vanity is the hardest working area of the bathroom, so if there's one place to really focus on, it's this.
-For makeup application and detailed grooming, nothing beats a mirror with its own light source, but wall sconces installed at mid-height are a great alternative for shadow-free lighting.
-The ideal width is at least 28 inches apart, and centered 60 inches above the floor.
-Shea of Studio McGee employed this clever bathroom lighting idea using wall lights with two sets of exposed frosted bulbs for maximum soft lighting.
+The vanity is the hardest-working area of the bathroom, so if there's one place to really focus on, it's here.
+Nothing beats a mirror with its own light source for makeup application and detailed grooming, but wall sconces installed at midheight are a great alternative for shadow-free lighting.
+The ideal placement is at least 28 inches apart and 60 inches above the floor.
+Shea of Studio McGee employed this clever bathroom lighting fixture idea using wall lights with two sets of exposed frosted bulbs for plentiful soft-glow lighting.
 Recessed lights ensure the space is amply lit from above.

 3. Layer your lighting.

-A multilevel lighting plan is important in any space, but particularly in bathrooms, because it allows you to highlight certain areas where specific tasks (cleaning, shaving, applying makeup, etc.) are done.
-And when square footage is at a premium, the key is to layer a combination of light sources that are functional and decorative without adding visual clutter.
-Designer Leanne Ford demonstrates this bathroom lighting idea beautifully in this space.
-She uses unfussy wall sconces above the ever-important vanity and a single globe pendant for general illumination to create an understated industrial look.
+A multilevel lighting plan is important in any space but particularly in the bathroom.
+Start by illuminating areas where you do specific tasks (think the shower, vanity mirror, etc.).
+When square footage is at a premium, the key is to layer a combination of light sources that are functional and decorative without adding visual clutter.
+Designer Leanne Ford demonstrates this bathroom lighting idea beautifully in the black and white space above.

-You may love any bathroom lighting idea that includes a pendant light or chandelier, but if you have low ceilings you'll have to find an alternative — sorry!
-A flush mount is considered by experts to be the ideal light source in any bathroom for its clean lines and the evenly distributed light they push out.
-Jessica Helgesson pairs a simple white flush mount (reflected in the mirror) with eye-catching gold vanity lights for a look that's equal parts practical and decorative.
+Experts consider flush mounts to be among the best lighting sources for any bathroom because of their clean lines and their evenly distributed illumination.
+Here, Jessica Helgerson pairs a simple white flush mount (reflected in the mirror) with eye-catching gold vanity lights for a look that's equal parts practical and decorative.
 Pale walls clad in striking mini tiles allow light to bounce and keep things bright.

 5. Avoid fabric shades.

 Small bathrooms aren't known for their ventilation.
-Stay away from lights with fabric or leather shades, which can develop water stains, collect product residue, or worse, grow mildew.
-Glass, metal, and plastic are all good shade options.
-This eclectic bathroom by Katie Martinez features a show-stopping two-tone metal wall sconce with exposed bulbs.
-Graphic cement tile flooring, subway tile walls, and brass hardware work together to create a space that's edgy yet timeless.
+Stay away from lights with fabric or leather shades, which can develop water stains, collect product residue, or grow mildew.
+Glass, metal, and plastic shades are all good alternatives.
+This eclectic bathroom by Katie Martinez Design features a show-stopping two-tone, metal, wall-mounted sconce with exposed bulbs.